Jays score early, often in 11-7 win over Rangers | Globalnews.ca

 Gausman (12-9) allowed five runs on two homers — a three-run shot by Adolis Garcia in the first inning and a two-run homer by Sam Huff in the sixth.
 He went 5 1/3 innings, striking out nine, which is one short of his season high.

-Bo Bichette, who had five homers in his last four games, hit three doubles all to the opposite field.
+Bo Bichette, who had five homers in his previous four games, hit three doubles all to the opposite field.
+This month, Bichette is hitting .525 with a majors-best 21 hits, six homers and 18 RBI, hitting safely in eight of nine games.

+“We know he’s good, and this is the best version of Bo we’ve ever seen,” Schneider said.

+Bichette said he feels “like I’m making adjustments better … I feel confident.”

 The Jays batted around twice in the first three innings against Kohei Arihara (1-3), who also gave up a two-run homer to Jansen in the fourth.
 Tim Mayza earned his first save of the season.